-The financial statements of Isis Pharmaceuticals, Inc., appearing in Isis Pharmaceuticals, Inc.'s Annual Report on Form 10-K for the year ended December 31, 1998, have been audited by Ernst & Young LLP, independent auditors, as set forth in their report.
-We incorporate by reference their report as a part of this prospectus.
-Such financial statements are incorporated into this prospectus in reliance upon the reports of Ernst & Young LLP given upon the authority of Ernst & Young LLP as experts in accounting and auditing.
+Ernst & Young LLP, independent auditors, have audited our financial statements included in our Annual Report on Form 10-K, as amended, for the year ended December 31, 1998, as set forth in their report, which is incorporated by reference in this prospectus and elsewhere in the registration statement.
+Our financial statements are incorporated by reference in reliance on Ernst & Young LLP's report, given upon their authority as experts in accounting and auditing.